Keeping Children Safe

 Deputy Headteacher

-Named Governor for Child Protection
+Named Governor for Child Safeguarding

 OUR DESIGNATED CHILD PROTECTION TEAM